 What is refraction of light?
 Simply put, a ray of light ‘bends’ when it travels from one medium to another.
 This ‘bending of light’ is called refraction of light.
 If the light ray travels from a rare medium to a denser medium, it bends towards the imaginary normal and if it travels from a dense medium to a rarer medium, it bends away from the imaginary normal.
 Depending on the density of the different medium, the speed of the travelling light ray keeps varying, and this causes it to slow down or speed up, therefore bending in the process.

 Effect of refraction of light on sunrise and sunset

 So how this refraction of light is connected to our advanced sunrise and delayed sunset?
 Imagine the journey of light rays from the sun.
-Their initial journey is through vacuum and then through the atmosphere of the earth and then it is finally seen by us.
-In this case, vacuum will be a rare medium and the earth’s atmosphere with all its temperature changes, winds, different gases, will be a denser medium in comparison.
+At first, the journey of light is through vacuum and then through the atmosphere of the earth and then it is finally seen by us.
+At first, vacuum will be act as a rarer medium and the earth’s atmosphere with all its temperature changes, winds, different gases, will be a denser medium in comparison to that.

 To sum up, due to refraction we see the sun rise about two minutes before it’s actually there and during sunset we see it for around two minutes more, even though it has already moved from that position.

 Learn about interesting phenomenon all over the world with our expert faculty who will make you fall in love with learning!
 Check out BYJU’s – The Learning App.

 |CBSE Physics Syllabus Class 6||CBSE Physics Syllabus Class 7||CBSE Physics Syllabus Class 8||CBSE Physics Syllabus Class 9||CBSE Physics Syllabus Class 10|